James O'Connor (footballer, born 1984): Doncaster Rovers

 In May 2006, he was sold to Doncaster Rovers for £130,000 due to Bournemouth's financial difficulties, after manager Dave Penney offered him a three-year contract.
 Only four months into his career at the Keepmoat Stadium, his former boss Sean O'Driscoll was installed into the management position at Doncaster.
 O'Connor made a solid start to his Rovers career in the 2006–07 season with consistent performances throughout the season in defence.
-He capped a fine season by helping the club to Football League Trophy success following a 3–2 win over Bristol Rovers at the Millennium Stadium, where he was named Man of the Match.
+He capped a fine season by helping the club to Football League Trophy success following a 3–2 win over Bristol Rovers at the Millennium Stadium, where he was named man of the match.
 He scored his first goal for the club in a 4–0 away win at Brentford.
-In the 2007–08 season, O'Connor began to excel in the right-back slot, providing width and speed to the Rovers attacks, as well as playing his part as a key player in a solid defence.
+In the 2007–08 season, O'Connor began to excel in the right-back slot, providing width and speed to the Rovers attacks and playing his part as a key player in a solid defence.
 He recovered from a hernia operation in February to play a vital part in the club's promotion campaign.
-O'Connor was again named Man of the Match as Doncaster beat Leeds United in the League One play-off final at Wembley Stadium.
+O'Connor was again named man of the match as Doncaster beat Leeds United in the League One play-off final at Wembley Stadium.
 Not long after this he pledged his future to Doncaster by signing a new three-year contract.

 During the following season, O'Connor helped Doncaster to secure a 14th-place finish in the Championship.
-Along the way he scored the only goal in their win against Sheffield United at Bramall Lane.
-O'Connor was awarded all three of the club's available supporters awards, including Player of the Season, for the 2009–10 season after a succession of good performances playing at right-back and centre-half.
-He scored his only goal of the season away at Brentford in the FA Cup Third Round.
+Along the way, he scored the only goal in their win against Sheffield United at Bramall Lane.
+O'Connor was awarded all three of the club's available supporters awards, including Player of the Season, for the 2009–10 season after a succession of good performances at right-back and centre-half.
+He scored his only goal of the season away at Brentford in the FA Cup third round.
 He started the 2010–11 season by scoring Doncaster's first goal of the season in a 2–0 win over Preston North End at Deepdale.
-He went on to make 37 starts despite an injury hampered season, with one of the highlights being his second goal of the season against local rivals Scunthorpe United in a 3–1 win at Glanford Park.
-O'Connor continued to be a vital part of the Rovers team until he lost his first team place a few months after Dean Saunders took charge of the club in September 2011, and watched from the sidelines as "Donny" were relegated out of the Championship in last place in 2011–12.
+He went on to make 37 starts despite an injury-hampered season, with one of the highlights being his second goal of the season against local rivals Scunthorpe United in a 3–1 win at Glanford Park.
+O'Connor continued to be a vital part of the Rovers team until he lost his first-team place a few months after Dean Saunders took charge of the club in September 2011, and watched from the sidelines as "Donny" were relegated out of the Championship in last place in 2011–12.